-- a national, outcomes-based mechanism by which students receiving a B.S. or B.A. in biochemistry and molecular biology or closely related major are given an opportunity to have their degree certified by the ASBMB. - a vehicle for recognizing undergraduate BMB programs whose features and infrastructure fulfill the basic expectations of the ASBMB. - access to an independently constructed and scored instrument for assessing student achievement and program effectiveness.
+- a national, independent outcomes-based evaluation mechanism to recognize excellence in B.S. or B.A. degree programs in biochemistry and molecular biology and related disciplines1. - a vehicle for advancing undergraduate education by promoting the features and infrastructure of undergraduate BMB programs that fulfill the basic expectations of the ASBMB. - access to an independently constructed and scored instrument for assessing student learning and program effectiveness.